Vyral/base-template/_drafts/sitting-down-with-attorney-ross-albers.md

 {% include pullquote.html %}

-He has also helped coach lacrosse with WAX, gotten involved with McDaniel College, and volunteers with the city for planning and zoning.
+He has also helped coach lacrosse with Westminster Area Lacrosse (WAX), gotten involved with McDaniel College, and volunteers with the city for planning and zoning.
 He has developed roots and we think that Westminster is lucky to have him.

 To get in touch with Ross, you can visit his website [rossalbers.com](https://www.rossalbers.com/) or give him a phone call at (443) 457-3890.
 He says that he is also available through Facebook and other social media.